Contact us: help@neweuropeans.uk

 Automatic extension of pre-settled status

 The Home Office communicates via email.
 Please make sure that the email address linked to your pre-settled status is updated.
-Follow our instructions on how to update it in the Managing you status sub-section.
+Follow our instructions on how to update your details in the ‘Managing Your Status’ sub-section.

-Automatic conversion to settled status
+Automatic conversion from pre-settled status to settled status

 Newborn children